jasonfangmagic/Hike-SwiftUI/README.md

             }
         }

-# 6. @EnvironmentObject.
+# 6. Pre IOS17: @EnvironmentObject.
 Only use one environmentObject var to replace @binding.
 No need to use @binding in every struct

         class AppState: ObservableObject {